Harrix/harrix-pylib/docs/funcs_md.md

 def identify_code_blocks(lines: list[str]) -> Iterator[tuple[str, bool]]
 ```

-Processes a list of text lines to identify code blocks and yield each line with a boolean flag.
+Process a list of text lines to identify code blocks and yield each line with a boolean flag.

 Args: